Photo: Another Believer / CC BY-SA 3.0 via Wikimedia Commons

 The documented true-crime backbone of the lore distinguishes Roseland from venues whose haunted reputation rests on unverified or anonymous claims.
 Per Willamette Week's 2023 feature on the venue's paranormal reputation, concertgoers and staff report footsteps echoing through empty corridors when no one is present, sudden cold drafts in back-of-house spaces, and whispered voices that cannot be traced to a source.
 The basement-level areas where Moreau is believed to have been killed receive a disproportionate share of the reports.

 Willamette Week has named Roseland 'Best Haunted Venue' in its annual readers' polls.
-The venue's current operators do not actively promote the haunted reputation but acknowledge the unsolved-feeling weight of the Moreau case — the murder was solved a decade after the fact, the body recovered, and the perpetrators convicted, but the venue retains, in the lore, a kind of residual presence attributed to Moreau himself.
+The venue's current operators do not actively promote the haunted reputation but acknowledge the unsolved-feeling weight of the Moreau case — the murder was solved a decade after the fact and the perpetrators convicted, but Moreau's body was never recovered — it remains buried somewhere in Skamania County, Washington — and the venue retains, in the lore, a kind of residual presence attributed to Moreau himself.
+Moreau's body was never recovered.
+Hurwitz agreed to help authorities locate the remains — buried in garbage bags in a rural wooded area of Skamania County, Washington — but failed to find them.
 We frame the entity attribution as 'said to be Tim Moreau' rather than as a confirmed identification.

 Notable Entities